Facebook Marketing Strategy to Help Small Businesses Engagement

 Next, we are going to plan out our content and put it all into one calendar.

-We have decided on what we will be posting, we also know what the best days and times are.
+Now that we have decided what we will be posting, we also know what the best days and times are.
 Now, we need to add it all into a marketing calendar.

 Below you will see a posting calendar for my first week of the year.